The Ultimate Gitleaks Guide

 The “shift-left” approach involves integrating security early in the development lifecycle.

-• Pre-commit Hooks: Prevent secrets from ever entering the repository.
+• Pre-commit Hooks: Prevent secrets from ever entering the repository, using the pre-commit framework (Section 9) or a manual hook.

-• CI/CD Integration: Automate secret scanning on every push and pull request.
+• CI/CD Integration: Automate secret scanning on every push and pull request with gitleaks-action@v3 (Section 10).

 Defense in Depth